Dataclysm (2014) is a data-driven analysis of the sexual marketplace dynamics and genders’ sexual market value.

 In my opinion, the author went too far.

 And you can quickly confirm that by reading this review: much of the insights of “Dataclysm” only confirm what “standard” science already told us -men like women in reproductive age, some men deny that reality to themselves, women are pickier than men, etc. etc.-

 Just one single “pro”, but don’t underestimate: there are some new insights here on dating dyanmics that make it “Dataclysm” a true gem.

 Dataclysm has received some mixed reviews, but I disagree: it’s a great book

 Yes, there is some fluff here and there and some personal opinions that diverge from the actual data.

 But there is plenty of insight, including some new insights you won’t find in any other dating book.

-I learned a lot from it and I’m very glad to Christian Rudder has shared all this wonderful data with us.
+Maybe it’s not as good and comprehensive as the similar “A Billion Wicked Thoughts“, but I learned a lot from both Rudder’s book, and blog.
+I’m very glad Christian Rudder has shared all this data with us.

 Check out the: